reidgs/TerraBot/README.md

 ## Running the System ##
 ### Connecting to the Raspberry Pi ###
+We will provide instructions for how to run on the actual hardware in the near future
-//TODO INCLUDE THE INSTRUCTIONS FOR GETTING STARTED WITH THE ACTUAL PI, WHERE IS CODE LOCATED, WHERE SHOULD THEY MOVE THEIR CODE, HOW DO THEY RUN IT, ETC
+#//TODO INCLUDE THE INSTRUCTIONS FOR GETTING STARTED WITH THE ACTUAL PI, WHERE IS CODE LOCATED, WHERE SHOULD THEY MOVE THEIR CODE, HOW DO THEY RUN IT, ETC

 ### Uploading Code ###
-//TODO
+#//TODO
+For all assignments, you will upload your code through Canvas.
+We will then grade your assignment using the simulator (see "Grading") and, if it is the start of a grow cycle, upload your agent code and run it on the Raspberry Pi.

 ## Deployment and Testing ##